Skip to main content

 Technical Analysis

-CVE-2026-22773 is a vulnerability classified under CWE-770 (Allocation of Resources Without Limits or Throttling) affecting the vLLM project, an inference and serving engine for large language models.
+CVE-2026-22773 is a vulnerability classified under CWE-770 (Allocation of Resources Without Limits or Throttling) affecting the vLLM inference engine for large language models.
 Specifically, versions from 0.6.4 up to but not including 0.12.0 are vulnerable.
 The flaw arises when the engine processes multimodal models that incorporate the Idefics3 vision model implementation.
 An attacker can send a specially crafted 1x1 pixel image that triggers a tensor dimension mismatch during inference.
-This mismatch leads to an unhandled runtime error, causing the vLLM server process to crash and terminate unexpectedly.
-The vulnerability does not require user interaction but does require low-level privileges to send the crafted input.
-The impact is a denial of service (DoS) due to server termination, affecting availability but not confidentiality or integrity.
-The CVSS v3.1 score is 6.5, reflecting medium severity with network attack vector, low attack complexity, and no user interaction needed.
-No known exploits are currently reported in the wild.
-The issue was publicly disclosed and patched in vLLM version 0.12.0, which includes proper input validation and resource management to prevent tensor dimension mismatches and unhandled errors.
+This mismatch causes an unhandled runtime error, which crashes the vLLM server process entirely, resulting in a denial of service.
+The vulnerability requires no user interaction and can be exploited remotely over the network with low privileges, as indicated by the CVSS vector (AV:N/AC:L/PR:L/UI:N).
+The impact is limited to availability, with no direct compromise of confidentiality or integrity.
+No known exploits are currently in the wild, but the vulnerability poses a risk to any deployment of vulnerable vLLM versions serving multimodal vision models.
+The issue was publicly disclosed on January 10, 2026, and patched in vLLM 0.12.0.
+The root cause is insufficient input validation and lack of throttling or resource limits when processing image inputs, allowing crafted inputs to cause resource exhaustion or runtime errors.

 Potential Impact